Slot Payback Percentages

 If the overall expected payback is 93% and, over time, if you play for hundreds, if not thousands of hours, you may average that 93% payout.
 There will be high points and low points.
 With a bit of luck, and over a period of years, you might recoup $93 of every $100 you ever put into those machines.

-There are no guarantees; want to calculate and how much it’s costing you in the meantime?
+There are no guarantees over the short term; so do you want to calculate how much it’s probably costing you in the meantime?
 Long-term payback percentages include the jackpot.
-If you don?t hit your fair share of big jackpots, that percentage rate is probably reduced by as much as 10%, meaning that instead of 93% your actual total return may amount to only 83%.
+If you don’t hit your fair share of big jackpots, that percentage rate is probably reduced by as much as 10%, meaning that instead of 93% your actual total return may amount to only 83%.
+The opposite might also be true.
+If you are the lucky one and win more than your fair share of jackpots, well then you could be over 100%.
+If that is the case then you should leave the casino as a winner!
+The only guarantee is that over the long term, the percentage will regulate itself toward its’ norm!

 Land based casinos often advertise machines with a “certified payback” of 97% to 99%.
 Most slot clubs offer complimentary food, rooms, gifts and cash-back to a value of 1% to 2% of all the money a player circulates through the machines.
 So, in theory, if you were to play a 98% return machine and the casino gave you 2% worth of freebies, your long-term slot play would be a break-even proposition.